The FEMA floodplain maps for New Hampshire communities can be viewed at the following locations.

 - How to View Pending Maps and Additional Products

 - Using the National Flood Hazard Layer Web Map Service in Google Earth™

 NH GRANIT at the University of New Hampshire is currently a FEMA Cooperating Technical Partner and the host of the state's geographic information system (GIS) clearinghouse.
-NH Floodplain mapping can be viewed on at the following for NH communities in all counties except for Belknap County.
+Floodplain mapping for all NH communities except those in Belknap County can be viewed using the following links.
 To view Belknap County community floodplain maps, please go to the FEMA Map Service Center.

 - Current FEMA Floodplain Maps and Flood Insurance Studies

 - NH Coastal Viewer (interactive online coastal mapping tool)